higherkinded/wale/README.md

   separate entities and shouldn't be unified.
 - **Target JSX**.
 Why would you want to use something else when JSX provides the best composition for components that ever existed?

+## Install it!

+It's simple, as with any NPM package out there.
+Wale's namespace is at `@wale.ts`, and you can find the current package under `@wale.ts/vdom`.

+Just so you can copy-paste, for NPM:
+`npm i @wale.ts/vdom`

+And for Yarn:
+`yarn add @wale.ts/vdom`

 ## "Why would I want to use it?"